KODA: Code Generator

 Import ByteBrew Unity SDK to your project.

-Make sure to place this in your first scene.
+Choose "Create ByteBrew GameObject".
+Make sure to place GameObject in your first scene.

 Enable which platforms (iOS & Android) you want to track on the Unity ByteBrew settings inspector panel.

-Go to your game settings on the ByteBrew dashboard and find your game keys listed on the dashboard and copy them.
+Go to your Game Settings page on the ByteBrew dashboard and locate your game keys listed on the dashboard.
+After finding your Game IDs and SDK Key, copy them.

-You must initialize ByteBrew using the code below at the beginning of your game to start capturing sessions and events.
+After inputing your Game IDs and SDK Key, initialize ByteBrew using the code below at the beginning of your game to start capturing sessions and events:

 // Initialize ByteBrew